Go Pro Flat Port Underwater Housing

-Crystal Clear Underwater Images Using New Housing for the Go Pro HD Hero
+Crystal clear underwater images with housing for the Go Pro HD Hero 2

-This is great for all sports "above" water such as the afore-mentioned sports from my heyday as well as just about anything else you can think of, but take it underwater?
+It's great for all sports "above" water such as the afore-mentioned sports from my heyday as well as just about anything else you can think of.
+However, take it underwater?
 No chance!

-The housing just can't cope with the diffraction and distortion with its supplied housing so you get really poor, blurry images…what a shame!
-This camera would be perfect for snorkelers, scuba divers, surfers, shark watchers (yes, I have seen Go Pros attached to the dorsal fin of a Tiger Shark) and so on.
-But…
+The housing just can't cope with the diffraction and distortion with its supplied housing so you get really poor, blurry images.
+What a shame!
+This camera would be perfect for snorkelers, scuba divers, surfers, "shark watchers" etc. (Yes, I have seen Go Pros attached to the dorsal fin of a Tiger Shark).

-I recently came across a company selling modified housings that included a flat port front cover for the lens and after carefully reviewing the product and watching various videos, I bought one from a company in the States (details below).
+I recently (2012) came across a company selling modified housings.
+Ones that included a flat port front cover for the lens.
+After carefully reviewing the product and watching various videos, I bought one from a company in the States (details below).

 When it arrived, the first thing I did was to fill it with tissue paper, close it up and submerge it for a while to check its sealing…all was well.
 Next, I put my Go Pro HD Hero 2 in there and made some basic tests and compared it to previous footage I had taken a few months ago.

 You can see the difference in a video below but please be aware.
 The camera in the original housing is the Go Pro HD Hero 1 and the camera in the flat port housing is the Go Pro HD Hero 2.
 Now both cameras are very sharp and film well at 1080p above water.
 However, take my work for it when I say that even the Go Pro HD Hero 2 looked very poor underwater with the supplied housing.

 For this video, I simply held both cameras in my hand and shoved them in our (rather unkempt) pond.
 After that, into the kid's bath using their toys as models (and a conditioner bottle for the lettering detail).